mibrahimzarar/Clientist-App/PUBLISHING_GUIDE.md

 **Privacy Policy Content:**
 ```
-Privacy Policy for PropertyLime
+Privacy Policy

 **Last updated**: [Date]

-This Privacy Policy describes how PropertyLime ("we", "our", or "us") collects, uses, and protects your information when you use our mobile application.
+This Privacy Policy describes how ("we", "our", or "us") collects, uses, and protects your information when you use our mobile application.

 Information We Collect:
 - Location data (for accurate prayer times)